Coaching Young Athletes

-Most athletic females, post-puberty, tend to keep body fat at around 18% (Wilmore & Costill, 1994).
-Any lower than 12% body fat for females can be considered unhealthy in terms of maintaining bone density and disrupting hormone levels, which may increase the risk of stress fractures.
+Post-puberty, most athletic females keep body fat at around 18% (Wilmore & Costill, 1994).
+Any lower than 12% body fat for females can be considered unhealthy maintaining bone density and disrupting hormone levels, which may increase the risk of stress fractures.

-Coaches need to ensure female athletes are aware that until they are 19, they will steadily gain in muscle and so will naturally be gaining weight and that by eating the right kinds of foods is the way to avoid unwanted weight gain.
+Coaches need to ensure female athletes are aware that until they are 19, they will steadily gain muscle and naturally gain weight and that eating the right kinds of foods is the way to avoid unwanted weight gain.

-The change in female body shape during the growth spurt has its particular injury risks.
-The hips widen, placing the femur at a greater inward angle.
-During running or walking, this increased femur angle leads to greater inward rotation at the knee and foot.
-This rotation can result in an injury called chrondomalacia patella, which occurs when the knee-cap does not run smoothly over the knee joint and pain is caused at the front of the knee.
-Appropriate preventive training to avoid chrondomalacia patella would be to strengthen the vastus medialis muscle, the lower abdominals, obliques (side of stomach), hip abductor and hip external rotator muscles.
+The change in female body shape during the growth spurt has particular injury risks.
+The hips widen, placing the femur at a higher inward angle.
+This increased femur angle leads to a greater inward rotation at the knee and foot during running or walking.
+This rotation can result in a chondromalacia patella injury when the knee cap does not run smoothly over the knee joint and pain is caused at the front of the knee.
+Appropriate preventive training to avoid chondromalacia patella would strengthen the vastus medialis muscle, the lower abdominals, obliques (side of stomach), hip abductor and hip external rotator muscles.